 The Solar Energy Foundation provides all households with a basic power supply with solar energy at a subsidised price: it consists of 2 LED lamps as well as the possibility of mobile phone charging.
 The price to be paid by households is based on what the poorest families in the village can afford.
 This is to ensure that each family receives a basic power supply.

 The solar systemis paidin monthly instalments over a period of 6 to 12 months.
+The money is used to fund maintenance and service.
 People use the system and now pay for solar power instead of kerosene.
 After the instalment payments have been completed, the solar installations become the property of the families.

 In many solar villages, in addition to households, public buildings (schools, health stations, churches) also received solar energy.
 In addition, solar water pumps or street lamps have been installed.
 Sustainable success is ensured by local technicians responsible for maintenance and service on site.